outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

    listeners=EXTERNAL://:9093
    ```

    Specify hostname as '0.0.0.0' to bind to all interfaces.
 Leave hostname empty to bind to the default interface.
 A hostname can be resolved to multiple IPs to do load balance.
-If not specified, it is set to '0.0.0.0'.
+If this directive is not set, it defaults to 'PLAINTEXT://0.0.0.0:9093'.

    A listener should be mapped to a security protocol by its name for connection authentication, and thus often named after a security protocol:

    ```
-   $ listenere name to security protocol listener.security.protocol.map=PLAINTEXT:PLAINTEXT,SSL:SSL,SASL_PLAINTEXT:SASL_PLAINTEXT,SASL_SSL:SASL_SSL
+   $ name to security protocol map listener.security.protocol.map=PLAINTEXT:PLAINTEXT,SSL:SSL,SASL_PLAINTEXT:SASL_PLAINTEXT,SASL_SSL:SASL_SSL
    ```

    So we cannot define two listeners with the same name.
 2. advertised.listeners

+   >Advertised listeners are what interfaces a client (producer/consumer) connects to.

-   A listener is firtly published to the ZooKeeper, then spreaded to all brokers, and finally to clients (consumers and producers).
+   A listener is firtly published to the ZooKeeper cluster, then spreaded to all other Kafka brokers, and finally to clients.
 The limitation is that a listener can be advertised only once.

+   1. Communication within the cluster brokers and can be achieved through any defined listeners.
+Clients get the cluster metadata from any defined listeners as well.
-Read and/or write connections are only allowed to advertised listeners.
+   2. However, read and/or write connections are only done through advertised listeners.
+Hence, usually we advertise listeners with public IP.

    ```
    listeners=PLAINTEXT://0.0.0.0:9092

-   # error:
+   # error: two listners with the same name
    listeners=PLAINTEXT://192.168.1.100:9092,PLAINTEXT://12.34.56.78:9092

    # correct
    advertised.listeners=PLAINTEXT://12.34.56.78:9092
    ```